ldipotetjob/bestpractices/cassandra.md

 ref.: [about tunnable consistency in cassandra](https://cassandra.apache.org/doc/latest/architecture/dynamo.html#tunable-consistency)</br>

-**In an scenario with 3 nodes only 2 noders must respond so in the worst case one node canbe down and the System must work without any problem.**
+**In an scenario with 3 nodes only 2 nodes must respond so in the worst case one node can be down and the System must work without any problem.**
 **Avoid keyspace with different replication factor.
 [It cans potentially cause hot spots.]**

 #### Tokens

 **Review token value.
 Default value=256/Recommended value=16 .
-Check algorithm how to assign tokens to nodes**</br>
+Check algorithm how to assign tokens to nodes** </br>
 ref.: https://cassandra.apache.org/doc/latest/getting_started/production.html#tokens </br>

 #### Topology